Zebec-protocol/zebec-sdk/README.md

   ```
  # Withdraw Transaction

-For withdrawing from streamed payment or streaming payment, the receiver should send the receiver address, amount, and PDA (PDA should be the same which was received during initializing stream)
+For withdrawing from streamed payment or streaming payment, send the sender address , receiver address, and the amount.

 ```javascript
   const withdrawTransac=()=>{